macwille/python-chat-app/README.md

 * Has access to all rooms and subjects

-* Can delete any room or subject
+* Can delete any room or message

 * Can search all messages